psychemedia/middle-english-romances/sir-isumbras.md

 He sett hym downe appone his kne,
 To Jhesu Criste than prayes he,
 And enterely hym bysoghte:
-" Nowe, Lorde," he saide, " thou lene me grace in this felde,
+"Nowe, Lorde," he saide, " thou lene me grace in this felde,
 ȝone heythene sowdanethatl may ȝelde
 The woo he hase me wroghte!"